-If you have been infected with Hepatitis C after a stay in the hospital or a medical procedure, please call our office for a free evaluation of your case at 412-567-1232 in Pittsburgh or Western Pennsylvania, 215-792-6153 in Philadelphia or Eastern Pennsylvania or toll free at 866-466-5789.
-We have handled cases from across the United States.
-You may also complete our online contact form.
-Initial consultations are free and confidential.
-Our experienced medical malpractice lawyers have helped many victims of medical malpractice.
+If you have been infected with hepatitis C after a stay in the hospital or a medical procedure, please call our office for a free evaluation of your case.
+We will give you our honest opinion based on decades of experience and a record of success.
+Please contact us at 412-567-1232 in Pittsburgh or Western Pennsylvania, 215-792-6153 in Philadelphia or Eastern Pennsylvania or toll free at 866-466-5789.